Places to visit in Mexico

-Chichen Itza is arguably Mexico’s most impressive Mayan site.
-It is the largest Mayan ruins in the región and will stun even the most reluctant of young sightseers.
+Chichen Itza is arguably Mexico’s most impressive Mayan site and will stun even the most reluctant of young sightseers.
 Dominating the centre of the city is the Temple of Kukulkan, often referred to as El Castillo (the castle), which is one of the New Seven Wonders of the World.
 In the Great Ball Court kids will love testing the acoustics by whispering at one end and seeing if parents can hear them 500 feet away at the other end (kids, whispering?!).
 At Tzompantli or the Skull Wall guides will regale colourful stories of human sacrifice as children listen wide-eyed and stare at the reliefs of skull racks and skeletonised warriors.
 Bedtime stories will never be the same…

 Merida, capital of the Yucatan, is an imposing colonial city full of impressive neo-classical mansions, once home of sisal barons.
 The key attractions are grouped around the Central Plaza such as the Governor’s Palace and the country’s oldest cathedral.
 Families will love cruising the Paseo de Montejo, Merida’s Champs-Elysees, by horse and carriage.
 Children can enjoy bartering in the lively handicraft markets with their street performers, folklore dancers and live bands playing the traditional Salsa and Son music.
 In Merida you can stay in boutique hotels in town or in lovely haciendas in the surrounding countryside.
 You can also enjoy a cookery course here – the perfect place to swot up on your nachos, enchiladas, quesadillas and tortillas!